ikolokotronis/music-platform-api/README.md

 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired from the Login view or the Register view.
-All of the endpoints below require authentication.
+All of the endpoints below require Authentication.

 ### Current User related

-Each endpoint manipulates or displays information related to the User whose Token is provided with the request:
+Each endpoint displays or manipulates information related to the User whose Token is provided with the request:

 * Show info: `GET /users/properties/`